 4HOW DOES THE INTIAL APPOINTMENT WORK AND HOW LONG ARE FOLLOW UP APPOINTMENTS?

-At the Premier Mind Institute, Inc., the initial appointment typically lasts between 60-90 minutes.
+At the Premier Mind Institute, Inc., the initial appointment is typically one hour in length.
 As our providers attempt to be as comprehensive as possible, we ask you please to have information about your past mental health history (i.e. previous providers, medication trials, treatment modalities used, hospitalizations, etc.) readily available.
 While our providers attempt to complete their evaluation during the initial appointment, sometimes more than one session is required to complete a thorough assessment.
 As part of our initial assessment, we may also need to obtain collateral information (i.e. from schools, family, other providers, etc.).
 If this is the case, we will be sure to obtain written authorization from you to allow for communication with collateral sources.
 Our goal is to provide the best personalized treatment plan for each of our patients.
 Thus, it is imperative that the entire evaluation is complete before treatment recommendations are discussed.

 Follow up sessions are either 30-minutes or 60-minutes in length for our psychiatrists and 60-minutes in length for our therapists.
 Typically, 30-minute appointments are used for medication management and 60-minute appointments are used to provide psychotherapy and/or manage medications.
 Please be aware that a 60-minute appointment consists of approximately 10-15 minutes documentation time, and a 30-minute appointment consists of approximately 5-10 minutes of documentation time.

 5WHAT TYPES OF TREATMENT ARE MOST COMMONLY RECOMMENDED?